Reference Group of the Eurovision Song Contest

 He is also a member of the International Academy of Television Arts & Sciences, which hands out the EMMY Awards every year.
 He has produced or directed a variety of programmes, such as the Nobel Peace Prize Concert, the Norwegian Film Awards and the Norwegian national selection for the Eurovision Song Contest, Melodi Grand Prix.

-Pernille Gaardbo is the Executive Producer of the 2014 Eurovision Song Contest at the Danish broadcaster DR.
+Pernille Gaardbo was the Executive Producer of the 2014 Eurovision Song Contest at the Danish broadcaster DR. She will participate as member of the Reference Group until the 2016 contest.

-Martin Österdahl was the Executive Producer of the 2013 Eurovision Song Contest and works at the Swedish broadcaster SVT.
+Martin Österdahl was the Executive Producer of the 2013 Eurovision Song Contest in Malmö and will also produce the 2016 contest in Stockholm.
+He works at the Swedish broadcaster SVT.
+He will participate as member of the Reference Group until the 2018 contest.

 Aleksander Radic has been involved with the Eurovision Song Contest for many years in the Slovenian delegation.
-He works at the Slovenian EBU Member RTVSLO.
+He works at the Slovenian EBU Member RTVSLO and was re-elected to the Reference Group in 2015 for a two-year term.